X-lab-3D/PANDORA/README.md

 Steps:

-A. The database of all templates need to be generated (retrieving pMHC PDBs from IMGT).
+A. The database of all templates need to be generated (retrieving all available pMHC PDBs in [IMGT](http://www.imgt.org/3Dstructure-DB/) database).
    We strongly recommended to save the database once (set argument *save=<your_database_name>*), to skip downloading all templates again for later usage.

 B. Creating a Template object based on the given target information